 How to Compare Slice Sizes on Two Pizzas Using Trigonometry

-The following figure shows a 12-inch and a 15-inch pizza that are sliced.
+The figure shows a 12-inch pizza and a 15-inch pizza, both of which are sliced.
 Can you tell by looking at them which slices are bigger — that is, have more area?